JBBenitez/Literature-Roulette/The Great Literary Roullette Checklist.md

 The Great Literary Roullette Checklist
 Project Planning:

- Define the project scope, goals, and features.
- Identify the technologies you'll use (Java, HTML, CSS, etc.).
- Decide on the user interface layout and design.
+ Define the project scope, goals, and features. - check project design Identify the technologies you'll use (Java, HTML, CSS, etc.). - check project design Decide on the user interface layout and design.

 Backend Development:

- Set up your development environment.
- Create a data structure (HashMap or similar) to store genre information.
- Populate the data structure with genre data, including descriptions and image URLs.
- Implement logic to retrieve and display book recommendations based on user preferences (genre, length, age rating, star rating). add a randomization mechanism to select a book recommendation.
+ Set up your development environment. - done in java Create a data structure (HashMap or similar) to store genre information. - using sqlite Populate the data structure with genre data, including descriptions and image URLs. - done(no image urls yet) Implement logic to retrieve and display book recommendations based on user preferences (genre, length, age rating, star rating). add a randomization mechanism to select a book recommendation.